Places to Visit in Ooty Tourist Places Udhagamandalam

 Nilgris is a beautiful mountain range which is a part of Western Ghats.
 Totally there are three places to visit namely Kothagiri, Coonoor and Ooty.
-Among these three Ooty is given the primal importance because of its scenic beauty and excellent climate conditions.
+Among these three Ooti is given the primal importance because of its scenic beauty and excellent climate conditions.
 Nilgri Hills are older than the Great Himalayas.
 Like Icing on a cake Ooty adds Pride to this mountain range.

 Ooty was first discovered in 1819 by John Sullivan.
 He was the Collector of Coimbatore and it was later named as Ootacamund or Ooty derived from the word Ottakkalmandu, which means the ‘village of a single stone’.
 Udagamandalam is the Tamil name proposed by the government.
 The entire region was previously inhabited by the Toda tribal’s.

-Nilgiri Mountain Railway
+Nilgiri Mountain Railway Or Ooty Mountain Train

 The climb to Ooty from the plain used to be a treacherous journey on a ghat road in bullock carts, ponies and palanquins aided by the Nilgiri carrying company's Mail and Express Tonga Service.
 British engineers proposed a mountain railway as early as 1854 but it was not until 1891 that Lord Wenlock, the Governor of Madras, laid the foundation of the Nilgiri Mountain Railway. in 1899, the first train chugged up the slopes from Mettupalayam (36m/1,069ft) to Coonoor (1,712/5,617ft), before the rail link was extended to Ooty (2,203m/7,228ft) in 1903.